thap2331/jobs_tracker/README.md

 - ~~Add do not follow these links such as .pdf~~
 - ~~Add email method~~
 - ~~request to add your email and one pass~~
-- add render in config
+- ~~add render in config~~
+- allow ability to recrawl without restarting
 - think about pagination - pagination in url param + pagination in
 - Add cron job
 - Allow email if not notified yet